MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 1. From the admin center, select **Install Office** (or *Go to guided setup*) to install desktop apps in your test environment.
 Optionally, add a test user (useful for testing).
 1. Next, download the [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) and extract to a local folder.
 1. Open *configuration-Office365-x86.xml* (or the **x64.xml*, depending on your environment) in a text editor and update the *Channel* value to `BetaChannel`.
 Next, open an elevated Command Prompt and run `setup.exe /configure configuration-Office365-x86.xml` (or use the **x64.xml* file, depending on your setup).
-1. Open Outlook (desktop client) and setup the mail account using your test tenant credentials.
+1. Open Outlook (desktop client) and set up the mail account using your test tenant credentials.
 1. In Outlook, open File > Office Account > **About Outlook**, and confirm that you are now on the *Beta Channel* and that your build number is **14416** or higher.
 1. Lastly, toggle on the **Coming Soon* button in the corner of your Outlook client window: